dbernhard-0x7CD/simple-reaction-daemon/README.md

 }
 ```
 * You can use `%ip` as a placeholder for the actual IP of the current target (if you use multiple destination IPs)
+* You can use `%lat_ms` as a placeholder for the latency in milliseconds

 # Use case - wireguard VPN